doki-theme/doki-theme-hyper/CONTRIBUTING.md

 should give you a good introduction as what to expect, when developing for this plugin.
 The `localPlugins` is going to be `doki-theme-hyper`.

-You'll also want to make sure that you've got all the software installed for the "Hello World" project before continuing to the other sections.

 # Editing Themes

 ## Editing Themes Required Software